Completion of the mixed unit interval graphs hierarchy: Our results

-In this part, we characterize the new class $\GGppm$ by a list of minimal forbidden induced subgraphs.
-We begin by finding this list through a reasoning by inference, and afterwards check that all these graphs are indeed forbidden, and minimal.\\ We recall that every representation of a twin-free graphs, the ones in $\GG$ for instance is injective.
+In this part, we characterize the new class of twin-free almost-mixed unit interval graphs, $\GGppm$, by a list of minimal forbidden induced subgraphs.
+We begin by finding which graphs may be in this list, and afterwards check that all these graphs are indeed forbidden, and minimal.
+We recall that since the graphs in $\GG$ are twin-free, any representation of such a graph is injective.

-We begin by a very important lemma for what follows.
-It guarantees that any graph belonging to $\GG$ has a \quotes{good} interval representation in which each half-open interval is eventually surrounded by a certain neighborhood. \begin{lemma} Let $G \in \GG$ and $\I$ be a $\mathcal{U}$-representation of it.
-Then one of the following statements is true: \begin{enumerate}[(i)] \item There exists a $\mathcal{U}$-representation $\I'$ of $G$ with fewer open-closed (resp. closed-open) intervals; \item For every vertex $u'$ (resp. $d'$) such that $\I(\hat u)$ (resp. $\I(\hat d)$) is an open-closed (resp. closed-open) interval there exist vertices $u,v,w,x,y$ (resp. $a,b,c,d,e$) in the same connected component as $\hat u$ (resp. $\hat d$) such that their intervals are the following: \end{enumerate}
+We first present a lemma which will prove to be very important in what follows.
+It guarantees that any graph belonging to $\GG \setminus \GG^{\pm, +-}$ has a minimal interval representation in which each semi-closed interval is \quotes{eventually} surrounded by a certain neighborhood of intervals.